Age Limits for Teeth Aligners & Braces

 - Limits for Aligners

 It's common for very small children to have gap-toothed smiles.
-Baby teeth fall out before the adult versions come in, and the delay can leave a child's mouth looking lopsided or even a bit silly.
+Baby teeth fall out before the adult versions come in, and the delay can leave a child's mouth looking lopsided.
 But some children have significant smile problems that orthodontic care should solve.

 Parents with concerns should visit an orthodontist before the child reaches 7 years old.
-An expert could:
+An expert could do the following:

-- Train.
-Some children develop crooked or protruding teeth due to an unusual tongue thrust or a thumb-sucking habit.
-An orthodontist could offer advice parents could put to use to stop the damage before it worsens.
+- Train: Some children develop crooked or protruding teeth due to an unusual tongue thrust or thumb sucking.
+An orthodontist could advise parents on how to stop the damage before it worsens.